-Guest Teachers are a critical part of the smooth operation of the education program at Forest View Elementary.
+Guest Teachers are a critical part of the smooth operation of the education program at Cascade High School.
 Staff are expected to carefully prepare for any absence, whether pre-arranged or sudden.
 You should speak frequently with your students concerning your expectations for behavior and activity at any time when the class is being taught by a guest teacher.

 - 1. Each teacher will complete a substitute procedure form to be kept in the office.
 The substitute procedure form must include the location of the sub folder in your classroom and any other pertinent information.
 Each teacher should have a substitute folder which contains the following: lesson plans, specific classroom routines, emergency procedures, daily schedule, seating charts, class lists, contact information, and emergency sub plans.
-Substitute procedure forms and substitute folders must be updated and prepared. - 2.
+Substitute procedure forms and substitute folders must be updated and prepared by September 30 and February 28 (for second semester). - 2.
 All staff shall maintain up-to-date seating charts for each class and keep them in a place where a guest teacher can locate them easily. - 3.
 Teachers shall develop plans to assist guest teachers in conducting learning experiences appropriate to their subject and the instructional goals."
 (Collective Bargaining Agreement 10.03) - 4.
 Preferred guest teachers can be requested through the district's automated substitute calling program.
-Staff with questions about this system should ask for help from Kristi Davidson.
+Staff with questions about this system should ask for help from Office Manager. - 5.
 Staff are responsible for informing the district of any personal absence by calling the Automated Sub System or by logging in to the system from the district website.
 (See Appendix.)
 All absences must be recorded in the system, whether you require a substitute or not.
 Staff must log in or call in to the system personally; the office cannot call in an absence for you.
-Any non-personal (eg. Field trip/conference) absence must be communicated to H/R to enter the absence and request a sub.
+Any non-personal (e.g. field trip/conference) absence must be communicated to Office Manager so she can enter the absence and "order" a sub.